Research

 Abstract:

-We study how manufacturing firms adjust inputs following trade liberalization in Pakistan under the European Union’s GSP+ preferential trade agreement, which substantially reduced tariffs across key export sectors.
-Using administrative tax records linked to firm-level tariff exposure and exploiting variation in pre-liberalization protection, we track firm responses along multiple margins.
-More productive firms expand capital investment and maintain employment, while less productive firms contract wage bills without reinvesting.
-Despite an overall increase in firm exit rates, we do not find disproportionate attrition among low-productivity firms.
-These findings suggest that liberalization reallocates resources toward more productive incumbents and that adjustment occurs not only through export expansion but also through input reoptimization and within-firm restructuring.
+We study how manufacturing firms adjust input choices in response to improved export-market access.
+We examine Pakistan’s exposure to the European Union’s GSP+ preferential trade agreement, which substantially reduced tariffs on Pakistani exports across key manufacturing sectors.
+Using administrative tax records linked to firm-level tariff exposure, we exploit variation in pre-liberalization protection to track firm responses along multiple margins.
+We find substantial heterogeneity by baseline productivity.
+More productive firms expand capital investment and maintain employment, while less productive firms contract wage bills without corresponding reinvestment.
+Despite an overall increase in firm exit rates, we find no evidence of disproportionate attrition among low-productivity firms.
+These findings suggest that liberalization reallocates resources toward more productive incumbents, but that adjustment operates primarily through input reoptimization and within-firm restructuring rather than selection out of the market.
+The results highlight the intensive margin of incumbent adjustment as an important channel through which preferential market access reshapes manufacturing activity in developing economies.

 Working Papers